Traditional Plant-Based Cooking

 Notes

-• Leftovers can be stored in the fridge in a covered container for up to 3 days.
+• Leftovers can be stored in the refrigerator in a covered container for up to three days.
+To reheat, add a little extra stock to the pan and cook over medium heat until the stew is piping hot throughout.

-• Portions can be frozen for up to 3-4 months.
+• Or freeze for up to 3-4 months.
+Thaw the stew completely before reheating.

 Nutrition